MFONE: Subsequent arrests and Mattress Factory installation

-In spite of the opinion of among property owners and community groups, Montano was developing "nascent esteem in the art world."
+In spite of the opinion among property owners and community groups, Montano was developing "nascent esteem in the art world."
 In 2007, he was commissioned to produce installation art at the Mattress Factory, a contemporary art museum in Pittsburgh.
 His work, guest-curated by Heather Pesanti, an assistant curator of contemporary art at the Carnegie Museum of Art, was "a boy's room with a twin bed, a dresser, shelves and a traffic light.
 On the wall, mixed-media collages and scrawled messages form a continuous row.
 He brought the furniture from home and slept in his exhibit for the better part of two weeks while installing it"; the book Goodnight Moon was placed on the dresser.
 During the construction of the work, he slept on the bed "making himself as much a part of the show as his personal effects."
 In spite of objections to his appearance at the museum as the result of his graffiti, the facility supported Daniel Montano, with Michael Olijnyk, the in-house curator, saying "It's hard to see the artistic value in something that you have to have removed...That's a natural conflict.
 But at the Mattress Factory, we're just about the art.
 Everyone who comes here comes here because we find their work interesting.
 If the only stuff he did was on the street, he wouldn't be in the Mattress Factory."

 On January 17, 2008, two days before the work's opening, he turned himself in to police after being charged with more counts of criminal mischief related to graffiti.
 He was sentenced to 2 1/2 to 5 years in prison, probation, community service, and a restitution of $232,000.

 In July 2016, Montano was charged with 40 counts of criminal mischief for newly created graffiti.
 Using a search warrant, police had found 197 cans of spray paint, books and stickers of graffiti, yellow lined paper with the graffiti tag “Israel” and other evidence at his home.
 In addition, police stated that they had observed pictures of Montano with new graffiti tags on his Facebook page.
 However, Montano was acquitted of all charges in May 2017 due to lack of evidence.